amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

       synthetic ones) where knowing the distribution of data can clearly influence the synthesis procedure.

-Please see above, in the initial 500 words of this reponse.
+See the shared section at the top of this response.

 We can provide an example, like the one in the main response above, in the paper.